sanitharao/twtsession/topics/twt-article.md

 ---
-title: Managing Web Content Using Git, GitHub, and Markdown
+title: Creating and Managing Web Content Using Git, GitHub, and Markdown
 layout: template_file
 ---